Israel begins a limited pause in fighting in 3 Gaza areas as concerns over hunger mount

 Much of Gaza’s population, squeezed by fighting into ever tinier patches of land, now relies on aid.

-The military, which had no immediate comment on the strikes, announced Sunday that another two soldiers were killed in Gaza, bringing the total number to 898 since Oct.
+The military, which had no immediate comment on the strikes, announced Sunday that two more soldiers were killed in Gaza, bringing the total number to 898 since Oct.
 7, 2023.

 The war began with Hamas' October 2023 attack on southern Israel, when militants killed 1,200 people, mostly civilians, and took 251 hostages.
 Hamas still holds 50 hostages, more than half of them believed to be dead.